lzwei196/ProcessC/README.md

 **So make sure other programs that are also named "OpenConsole.log" are closed**

+**OurWorldInData is a local database.\ Electricitymap requires paid subscriptions, or you can manually check the grid carbon intensity in the given location during a specific year.**

 ***Developer: Ziwei Li Zhiming Qi Birk Li Junzeng Xu Ruiqi Wu Yuchen Liu***

 ***Developed @ Qi lab McGill University Bioresource engineering and Hohai University***